awsdocs/aws-cost-management-user-guide/doc_source/billing-getting-started.md

 1. On the navigation pane, choose the applicable option:
 **Cost Explorer**
- Choose [https://console.aws.amazon.com/cost-reports/home?#/custom](https://console.aws.amazon.com/cost-reports/home?#/custom) to track and analyze your AWS usage\.
+ Choose [Cost Explorer](https://console.aws.amazon.com/cost-reports/home?#/custom) to track and analyze your AWS usage\.
 Cost Explorer is free for all accounts\.
 For more information about Cost Explorer, see [Analyzing Your Costs with Cost Explorer](ce-what-is.md)\.
 **Budgets**
- Choose [https://console.aws.amazon.com/billing/home?region=us-east-1#/budgets](https://console.aws.amazon.com/billing/home?region=us-east-1#/budgets) to manage budgets for your account\.
+ Choose [Budgets](https://console.aws.amazon.com/billing/home?region=us-east-1#/budgets) to manage budgets for your account\.
 For more information about budgets, see [Monitoring Your Usage and Costs](monitoring-costs.md)\.
 You can also check the status of your free tier with the provided AWS Free Tier usage alerts using AWS Budgets\.
 For more information about AWS Free Tier usage alerts, see [Free Tier Usage Alerts Using AWS Budgets](tracking-free-tier-usage.md#free-budget)\.
 **Bills**
- Choose [https://console.aws.amazon.com/billing/home?region=us-east-1#/bill](https://console.aws.amazon.com/billing/home?region=us-east-1#/bill) to see details about your current charges\.
+ Choose [Bills](https://console.aws.amazon.com/billing/home?region=us-east-1#/bill) to see details about your current charges\.
 **Payment History**
- Choose [https://console.aws.amazon.com/billing/home?region=us-east-1#/paymenthistory/history?redirected](https://console.aws.amazon.com/billing/home?region=us-east-1#/paymenthistory/history?redirected) to see your past payment transactions\.
+ Choose [Payment History](https://console.aws.amazon.com/billing/home?region=us-east-1#/paymenthistory/history?redirected) to see your past payment transactions\.

 ## Step 2: Turn on Reports<a name="step-2"></a>